PTAB

 - Core Argument for this Ground:

-- Prior Art Mapping: This ground was presented to address a potentially narrower claim construction of "linear path" advanced by the Patent Owner in co-pending litigation, which required "no more than one exclusive forward link and one exclusive backward link."
-While Petitioner argued Greer taught the forward link, it added Richardson to explicitly teach the backward link.
-Richardson discloses a guided tour system with both "Next>>" and "<<Prev" buttons, allowing a user to move both forward and backward one stop at a time.
-The other limitations were mapped to the prior art as in Ground 1.
+- Prior Art Mapping: This ground incorporated all arguments from Ground 1 but added Richardson specifically to address a disputed claim construction of "linear path."
+The Patent Owner in co-pending litigation proposed that a "linear path" requires "no more than one exclusive forward link and one exclusive backward link."
+While Petitioner argued Greer taught the forward link (via a "NEXT" button and an incrementing array index), it added Richardson to explicitly teach the backward link.
+Richardson discloses a guided web tour system with both "Next >>" and "<< Prev" buttons, which allow a user to move forward and backward one step at a time through the tour.

 4. Key Claim Construction Positions

-- "linear path": This term was the central point of dispute.
-The term is incorporated into the construction of "map area."
+- "linear path": This term, incorporated into the construction of "map area," was a central point of dispute.

 5. Arguments Regarding Discretionary Denial